zhaoyunbaijing/gradle/subprojects/docs/src/docs/release/notes.md

 These methods have been deprecated and the `create()` or `register()` methods should be used instead.

+### Removing task dependencies from a Task instance

+Code such as `foo.dependsOn.remove(bar)` is prone to errors and rely on the internal implementation details of how tasks were wired together.
+Removing task dependencies from a Task instance will become an error in Gradle 5.0.
+At the moment, we aren't providing an alternative as this is considered as bad practice and sensitive to configuration ordering issues.
+Please open an issue to express use cases for the Gradle team to consider for a replacement.

 ## Potential breaking changes

 ### Kotlin DSL breakages